 In 2011 I moved into a new build house with Barry (although it was about 8 years old and we were the third family to live there).
 With a wedding to plan and then two new babies in the years that followed we didn’t really do anything by way of decorating.
 We didn’t even get round to replacing the hideous and highly impractical palm tree shaped mirror in the bathroom!

 Since we moved to this house two years ago my style is definitely heading more towards a minimalist scandinavian vibe – even if that’s not always possible with two small children running around the place!
 When we had the kitchen done not long after we moved in we went for lots of white and clean lines, with pops of orange for a bit of colour.
+If you want to see more of the kitchen have a look at this post.

 Our most recent decorating project was our hall way – and there we’ve gone for greys and again a fairly minimalist style.
-You can read all about the hall way and how we gave it a makeover on a budget in tomorrow’s post.
+You can read all about the hall way and how we gave it a makeover on a budget in this post.

 Our next project is hopefully going to be one of our bathrooms.
 At the moment it is horrible and dark with a mushroom brown suite – I can’t wait to rip it all out and replace it with a fresh, clean shower room instead.
 Our bathroom isn’t quite this big but I’d love a walk in shower something like this one…